ncbi/vadr/documentation/install.md

 ```
 sh ./vadr-install.sh linux download
-sh ./vadr-install.sh build
+sh ./vadr-install.sh linux build
 ```

-The download command should have `macosx` instead of `linux` if you are installing on Mac/OSX.
-The build command will work on either Linux or Mac/OSX without the need to specify.
+These commands should have `macosx-silicon` or `macosx-intel` instead of `linux` if you are installing on Mac/OSX.

 ---
 ### <a name="inline"></a> If installation or `do-install-tests-local.sh` fails because the `Inline` or `LWP` perl modules are not installed...